grrrwaaa/courses/film6246/unreal.md

 **Aligning materials/textures (to avoid seams):** Select all adjoining panels (with "ctrl") and in the details panel, set Geometry / Alignment / Align surface planar to make sure there are no seams between them.

-**Convert brush to mesh**: After modeling, you can convert a brush into a regular StaticMeshActor from the Brush settings.
-It's geometry will no longer be editable, but the performance and lighting qualities will improve.
-It is also helpful when you want to assign different properties or behaviors that BSPs don't support, or to use them as reusable assets for building blueprints, or with foliage, etc.

-By default, a static mesh created this way has no collision hull, so a character will fall right through it.
-To add a collision hull:
-- double-click the mesh to open the mesh editor,
-- to generate the hull automatically:
-	- from the Collision menu choose Auto Convex Collision
-	- in the details panel that opens, set the accuracy options, and click Apply
-	- a visualization of the collision hull will appear in the viewport
-- otherwise, with other options in this menu you can build a hull by hand
-- finally, save and close the mesh editor

 **Adding feature and prop meshes, lights, etc.**: After adding the brushes and dropping in materials, we can start adding some more detailed meshes, improve the lighting, etc. The starter content has a few good architectural items to work with, such as a "glass window" panel that can be used for all kinds of glass panels.

 ---